jbmaillet/cpu_cgroup_calc/README.md

 A small Python utility for Linux cpu cgroup controller:

-Compute cpu.shares values from a list of CPU %, and the reverse.
+Compute cgroup cpu.shares values from a list of CPU %, and the reverse.

 ## Usage